fayizferosh/yosys-tcl-ui-report/README.md

 #### Memory module yosys synthesis and explanation

-The verilog code *memory.v* for a single bit address and single bit data memory unit is given below.
+The verilog code *memory.v* for a single-bit address and single-bit data memory unit is given below.

 *Code*